Operator Reference

 below in the sections containing information for the respective parameters.

-Note that a call to find_aniso_shape_models
+Note that a call to find_aniso_shape_models with

-multiple values for ModelIDs
+multiple values for ModelIDs, NumMatches and

-has the same effect as multiple independent
+MaxOverlap has the same effect as multiple independent

-calls to find_aniso_shape_model
+calls to find_aniso_shape_model with the respective

 parameters.
 However, a single call to

-is considerably more efficient.
+find_aniso_shape_models is considerably more efficient.

 Input parameters in detail

-and its domain:-
+Imageand its domain:-

 The domain of the